hpcaitech/ColossalAI/applications/ColossalChat/examples/README.md

 ## Attention

-The examples are demos for the whole training process.You need to change the hyper-parameters to reach great performance.
+The examples are demos for the whole training process.
+You need to change the hyper-parameters to reach great performance.